juliapartheymueller/juliapartheymueller.github.io/publications.md

 ### Articles in Peer-Reviewed Journals

+Lebernegg, Noëlle S./Julia Partheymüller/Jakob-Moritz Eberl/Hajo G. Boomgaarden. (forthcoming).
+"Not a bioweapon or is it: The role of perceived threats and media use in COVID-19 misperceptions". *International Journal of Press/Politics*.

-Partheymüller, Julia/Jakob-Moritz Eberl/Alexander Bogner.
-2025.
-"Perceptions of science and politics in the COVID-19 pandemic in Austria: Technocratic overreach or blame deflection?" *Österreichische Zeitschrift für Soziologie* 50 (forthcoming).
+Partheymüller, Julia/Jakob-Moritz Eberl/Alexander Bogner. (forthcoming).
+"Perceptions of science and politics in the COVID-19 pandemic in Austria: Technocratic overreach or blame deflection?" *Österreichische Zeitschrift für Soziologie* 50.

 Graf, Elisabeth/Julia Partheymüller/Laura Bronner/Sylvia Kritzinger.
 2024.
 "Revisiting eligibility effects of voting at 16: Insights from Austria based on regression discontinuity analyses". *Electoral Studies* 92: 102870. ([Download](https://doi.org/10.1016/j.electstud.2024.102870))